Heaventools Resource Tuner

 For more serious changes (though this may require a good understanding of programming functions), check out PE Explorer.
 To view and edit the raw binary data contents of a DLL file, you can use Hex Editor.

-It's crucial to recognize that .EXE and .DLL files are not plain, standard text files that you can easily read and edit.
+It's important to understand that .EXE and .DLL files are not text files at all, so you can't simply open and edit them like a regular document.
 These binary files have a complex nested structure defined by the Portable Executable format, and they're not designed to be user-edited, nor are DLLs meant to be opened independently from the programs they are a part of.
-In many DLL files, the only meaningful information is limited to Vendor details (copyrights, trademarks, origins) and Product Version information.

 Windows system files contain essential system icons you might want to extract or replace.
 Typically, these are the imageres.dll and shell32.dll files, along with several other DLLs within the System32 folder.
 The latest Windows builds employ *.MUN files to store resources, found in the \SystemResources\*.mun directory.
 For example, the correct resource file path for C:\Windows\System32\shell32.dll would be C:\Windows\SystemResources\shell32.dll.mun.
 The .MUN files can be opened in Resource Tuner just like any other DLL files.